Shagun0777/climasense-ai/README.md

 # 🌍 Climate Intelligence (ClimaSense AI)

-An AI-powered environmental intelligence system that analyzes real-time air quality and provides actionable, context-aware insights using a multi-agent architecture.
+An AI-powered system that turns real-time air quality data into actionable decisions using multi-agent intelligence.

 ---